How to Make Inexpensive Rustic Hair Sticks

 Selecting Your Material

-I live in a thick forest and just go for a walk loppers or pruners in hand.
+I live in a thick forest and just go for a walk with loppers or pruners in hand.
 I look for sticks that are about as big around as my wife's index finger or my pinkie finger.
 If you have stonemason's hands, your material will be too thick.
 You can make hair sticks from thicker material but you're making more work for yourself.
 Whittling them down to size will take longer.

 - Try to find two sticks of the same species of wood.
 Otherwise, they are not going to match when you're finished.